Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 ⚠️ Start applying sequencing when you see some performance first

-Why: Ensures that your ad creatives moves each member of an audience from cold to warm – i.e., change ad creatives as the user interacts with each ad (or does not)
+Why: Ensures that your ad creatives move each member of an audience from cold to warm – i.e., as a user interacts with your ads (clicks through or adds to cart), they get served different ad creatives.

 How to set up ad sequencing for eCommerce Facebook ads?

-✅ Remember to build creatives that push buyers down a funnel – the next step is to build a custom audience out of landing pages visitors – exclude ATC and IC and purchasers – and retarget with educational content (skip this step if you’ve shorter buy-in periods)
+✅ Remember to build creatives that push buyers down a funnel – the next step is to build a custom audience out of landing page visitors – exclude ATC (add-to-cart), IC (initiated checkout), and purchasers – and retarget with educational content (skip this step if you’ve shorter buy-in periods).

-✅ Set the above custom audience to expire after 1 to 1.5 months – and create another offer for those who’ve visited your LP AND your socials AND your product pages in a separate ad set
+✅ Set the above custom audience to expire after 1 to 1.5 months – and create another offer for those who’ve visited your 'LP' AND 'your socials' AND your 'product pages' in a separate ad set.

 Also Read: 26 Brilliant Ways To Boost eCommerce Repeat Sales